emscripten-core/emscripten/system/lib/mimalloc/readme.md

 - The free lists are initialized in a random order and allocation randomly chooses between extension and reuse within a page to mitigate against attacks that rely on a predicable allocation order.
 Similarly, the larger heap blocks allocated by mimalloc from the OS are also address randomized.
+- If enabling `-DMI_SECURE_FULL=ON` there will also be guard pages at the end of each (64KiB) mimalloc page (thus interleaving valid block data with inaccessible gaps).
+This setting is not recommended in general as it is more expensive and can lead to reaching the maximum VMA limit on Linux systems if the heap gets too large.

 As always, evaluate with care as part of an overall security strategy as all of the above are mitigations but not guarantees.